luxonis/depthai-hardware/docs/source/pages/guides/integrating_depthai_into_products.rst

 Difficulty of integrating DepthAI into products
 ***********************************************

-When designing the DepthAI platform we always made effots to consider long term integration needs, with the goal of making it as simple as possible to integrate into other products.
+When designing the DepthAI platform we always made efforts to consider long term integration needs, with the goal of making it as simple as possible to integrate into other products.

 What is the OAK System on Module (SoM)?